 - Long term travellers or those visiting rural remote locations

-Statistics from the World Health Organisation show that in 2017, 104.9 million people were living the Philippines of which there were an estimated 15,300 cases of malaria and there were only 34 estimated deaths.
+Statistics from the World Health Organisation show that in 2017, 104.9 million people were living in the Philippines of which there were an estimated 15,300 cases of malaria and there were only 34 estimated deaths.
 However, treatment and preventative measures are advancing and becoming more widely available.

-Below is a table designed to show you what vaccines are mandatory, recommended or ones to consider when visiting Philippines:
+Below is a table designed to show you what vaccines are mandatory, recommended or ones to consider when visiting the Philippines:

 Tick Borne Encephalitis

 Yellow Fever Vaccine

 A certificate is needed if arriving from transmission risk country.

-The Philippines has either areas with high altitude (2400m or more) or/and areas with very high altitude (3658m or more).
+The Philippines has either area with high altitude (2400m or more) or/and areas with very high altitude (3658m or more).

 Travel to high altitude can cause several conditions which include Acute Mountain Sickness (Altitude Sickness) and the more severe High Altitude Pulmonary Oedema (HAPE) and High Altitude Cerebral Oedema (HACE).

 Symptoms of Acute Mountain Sickness include headache, fatigue, loss of appetite, nausea and sleep disturbance.
 Improvement will only occur by descending to lower altitudes.
 Complications can occur for persisting with an ascent which is proving troublesome and that can lead to swelling around the brain or fluid collecting in the lungs.
 Ultimately HAPE and HACE can prove fatal.

 Prevention is by slow ascent (no more than 500m per day once over 3000m) and by ensuring travel to high altitude areas from low altitude areas is not done in a single day.

-Travel Health Pro have an excellent resource for helping to determine a patients risk based on previous experience and elevation.
+Travel Health Pro has an excellent resource for helping to determine a patients risk based on previous experience and elevation.
 The information is available here

 Patients potentially at risk due to unavoidably rapid ascents, or those with previous experience of Acute Mountain Sickness may benefit from taking Acetazolamide (Diamox).
-Travelpharm offer a free online consultation service should you wish to purchase this.
+Travelpharm offers a free online consultation service should you wish to purchase this.